 - Your article must have a central, well-developed theme; clarity of expression; and continuity of ideas.
 Articles that contain advertisement or self-promotion will not be accepted.

-- Formulate the article with a comprehensible flow and keep your audience in mind.
+Please keep your audience in mind as you write.
 Will they understand what you say without further explanation?
 Be as explicit as possible in your explanations and description to minimize the work on the reader’s part to understand what you are saying.
-The most common error made by writers is that their writing is not explicit enough.

-- If you are including information about or a quote from a client or colleague, please be sure to get permission from that person prior to submission.
+If you are including information about or a quote from a client or colleague, please obtain permission from that person prior to submission.

 Case reports offer invaluable insights and information that help move the field of yoga therapy toward establishing best practices in the care of clients.
-Case studies may also serve to inspire as well as educate.
-Case studies may describe a single case or a series of related cases.
+Case reports may describe a single case or a series of related cases.

 - initial assessment of client, including any pertinent information from a physician or other health care provider

 - your advice and recommendations to the client

 - what was effective and what was not effective and how you judged the efficacy of the practices as the case evolved

 - the final outcome and status of the client